SFort/imgDupeUtil/README.md

-### img dupe util
+### image dupe util

 This is a quickly thrown together tool to help me resolve houndrets of thousands of duplicate images.
 I likely made lots of mistakes.
-It has issues, only works on linux and is build for extreamly nieche use.
+It has issues, only works on linux and is built for extreamly nieche use.

 requires `findimagedupes`, `mpv`